johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

+- On applications of the clique-adjacency polynomial to arbitrary finite graphs, with Jake Rigg.
 - Euclidean geometry is incidence geometry, with Tim Penttila.
 - On m-ovoids of dual twisted triality hexagons